Urchin

 Deploying the client

-The client is accessed by users in two ways: either through the web server or through a standalone desktop app which we include in each minor version release.
+The client is accessed by users in two ways: either through the web server or through a standalone desktop app which is deployed on Steam.
 To deploy a new client you need to take a few steps.

 If you changed the Addressable assets or updated to a new version of Unity you need to re-build the assets.
 Do this for each build target separately.
 Then copy the